Ralo93/xAI_with_graphs/README.md

 # xAI_with_graphs

-This project implements explainable Graph Attention Networks for node classification using PyTorch Geometric, with a FastAPI backend for inference.
+This project implements explainable Graph Neural Networks for node classification, including GAT (Graph Attention Networks) and CoGNN models, with a FastAPI backend for inference.

 ## Installation Guide